zawwz/lxsh/README.md

 Function names can be minimized with `--minimize-fct`, use `--exclude-fct` to exclude functions from being minimized.

-Unused functions can be removed with `--remove-unused`.
+Unused functions and variables can be removed with `--remove-unused`.
-Removal of unused variables is a work in progress.

 ## Other features